EQAR/deqar-docs/docs/institution_data.md

 Similarly, a provider that offers education programmes under a franchise or validation agreement with a higher education institution would be considered as "other provider", whereas the franchise/validation partnership would be reflected as a linkage with the HEI concerned.

+## Defining Platforms

+While the education provider is responsible for the education content, a platform provides the technical or organisational framework to deliver the education - e.g. an e-learning platform or hosting a Learning Management System (LMS).
+Platform(s) can and should be indicated for reports if they differ from the education provider(s) of the learning offer covered in a report.

+Platforms are recorded in DEQAR in the same way and data table as education provider(s).

+A higher education institution can also act/serve as a platform provider, e.g. if it hosts courses offered by other higher education institutions or providers on its LMS or portal.

+Any platform that does not fit the above [definition](#defining-higher-education-institutions) of a higher education institution is recorded as [other provider](#defining-other-providers) in DEQAR.

 ## Provider Data Elements

 If a record for a **provider does not already exist in DEQAR** it should be described with the elements below; required elements are marked in bold or by a **\***.
 Before a new record is created, data will be checked against provider data already in DEQAR.
 If a DEQAR provider record is identified as a match, the existing record will take precedence over submitted data.